 Copyright Law - Object and purpose.
-International Conventions on copyright, Bern Convention, WIPO Copyright Convention and Phonogram Treaty.
+International Conventions on copyright, Berne Convention, WIPO Copyright Convention and Phonogram Treaty.
 The Copyright Act, 1957 as amended till date and its objectives.
-The concept of author, work, literary work, artistic work, musical work, cinematograph film, work of sculpture, reprography, computer programmer copyright and adaptation and the role of IT Act, 2000, Copyright Office and Copyright Board, International copyright term of copyright registration of copyright, infringement of copyright and remedies.
+The concept of author, work, literary work, artistic work, musical work, cinematograph film, work of sculpture, computer programme copyright and adaptation and the role of IT Act, 2000, Copyright Office and Copyright Board, Copyright Society, registration of copyright, infringement of copyright and remedies.

-Patent Law - Object and purpose, value of patent system, international character of patents, advantages of patent to inventor, rights and obligations of Patenter.
+Patent Law - Object and purpose, value of patent system, international character of patents, advantages of patent to inventor, rights and obligations of Patentee, commercial exploitation of patent.
 The Patents Act, 1970 with latest amendments - objects and scope, concept of patent, invention, patented article and patented process, registration of patents, inventions nor patentable, infringement of patents and remedies.
-Unit-IV Lecture-09

-Industrial Design and Geographical Indications - Scope and purpose subject matter of protection, The Design Act 2000 - Objects and scope concept of design, proprietor of a new or original design, registration of design, copyright in registered design, piracy of designs and remedies.
-Geographical Indications in registered design, piracy of designs and remedies.
+Industrial Design and Geographical Indications -The Design Act 2000 - Objects and scope concept of design, proprietor of a new or original design, registration of design, copyright in registered design, piracy of designs and remedies.
 Geographical Indications of Goods Act 2002 - Object and scope, concept of geographical indications, conditions for registration, procedure and duration of registration, effect of registration.